Aymen-XH/Remove-Duplicate-Emails/README.md

 4. Enter.

 5. Congratulations!
-Your deduplicated email list is now ready for use! 'listclean.txt' and saved in the same directory.
+Your deduplicated email list is now ready for use! `listclean.txt` and saved in the same directory.

 ## Note